mohitahlawat2001/StackupHelpBot/README.md

 ## How It Works

 1. Users can ask questions with the `/ask` command or the `!ask` command.
-2. The bot fetches the relevant data from the LLM API, which uses the StackUp Help Centre knowledge base.
+2. The bot fetches the relevant data from the LLM API, which uses the StackUp Help Centre knowledge base when uses the `/ask` command or the `!ask` command.
-3. If a user sends a query starting with ?, the bot fetches the relevant data from the LLM API and sends the response as a private message.
+3. If a user sends a query starting with ? <msg> , the bot fetches the relevant data from the LLM API and sends the response as a private message.
+4. If a user sends a query starting with # <msg> , the bot fetches the relevant data from the LLM API and sends the response in the channel where the msg was sent.
-4. Responses are sent back to the user in a helpful format, either via direct message (private) or to the channel (public).
+5. Responses are sent back to the user in a helpful format, either via direct message (private) or to the channel (public).

 ## Sample Prompts